Ruling means Missouri's last abortion clinic stays open

 The state refused to renew the clinic's license in June 2019 and Planned Parenthood challenged the effort, leading to an administrative hearing in October.

-During the hearing the state’s health director, Dr. Randall Williams, called the problems “imminently fixable,” but it wasn’t clear if the state and Planned Parenthood have since negotiated.
+During the hearing the state’s health director, Dr. Randall Williams, called the problems “imminently fixable,” but it wasn’t clear whether the state and Planned Parenthood have since negotiated.

-Yamelsie Rodriguez, president and CEO of Reproductive Health Services of Planned Parenthood of the St. Louis Region, called the move "deeply disturbing."

-Wrangling over the license began when an investigator involved in a March 2019 inspection found that a woman had undergone an abortion that took five attempts to complete.
+Wrangling over the license began after an investigator found that a woman had undergone an abortion that took five attempts to complete.
 William Koebel, director of the section of the health department responsible for abortion clinic licensing, testified that the clinic failed to provide a "complication report."

 That led the health department to launch an investigation of other instances where women underwent multiple procedures to complete an abortion, Koebel said.

-Note: This story has been corrected to reflect that Parson signed 8-week abortion ban last May.